-Alexandra Graber is a Journalist, Writer, Blogger, and dabbler in Booking.
-She is currently based in Salt Lake City, but has resided in Boston, Nashville, California, Colorado and will soon be living in Brooklyn, NY.
-Alexandra has been published for music specific work in both SLUG Magazine and Jones Rocktography, and also has published work in unrelated fields for Outsider Journal.
+Alexandra Graber is a Journalist, Writer, Blogger, and Digital Media Coordinator.
+She currently resides in Brooklyn, but has called Salt Lake City, Boston, Nashville, California, and Colorado home.
+Alexandra has been published for music specific work in POND Magazine, Atwood Magazine, SLUG Magazine and Jones Rocktography, and has published other works for Outsider Journal.

 Alexandra’s writing career was sparked when she was living in Truckee, CA. A friend who was editor in chief for a local magazine asked her if she’d like to interview the Black Lips at an upcoming concert in Sacramento.
 Although the job fell through, she decided to take the leap and move to Boston in the Spring of 2014 to pursue a career in journalism.
 In Boston she began writing a weekly column in Jones Rocktography, a photojournalism blog by Larnel Jones, called This Week In Music – highlighting what worthy bands were playing in Boston that week and why you should go see them.
 She also enrolled in a Writing Expository course at Harvard Ext School in the Spring of 2015.